Evaluating cross-platform management for Apple devices

 Integrating Multi-Platform Support

 Integration is where projects stall.
-Keep integrations discrete and observable.
+Keep integrations separate and observable.

 • Use APIs for inventory sync rather than CSV exports.